cocome-community-case-study/cocome-cloud-jee-platform-migration/cocome-maven-project/doc/Deployment Setup.md

 - admin user name (name of the admin user)
 - admin password (password of the admin user)

+## Important notice
+- In each case you need to start the glassfish domains before you can actually deploy something on them.
+Therefore, start each domain in the following order: start database, start registry,start adapter, start the rest (web, store, enterprise).
+- Whenever you want to start the domains, do it in this order.

 ## Maven based Deployment

 As the deployment is now performed with the cargo maven plug-in, the